 About the Book

-I received a copy of this book from the author and Celebrate Lit.
-There was no obligation for a positive review.
+I received a copy of this book from the author via Celebrate Lit.
+A favorable review wasn't required and no monetary compensation was given.
 These are my own thoughts.

 My rating: 4 of 5 stars

 Andrea Jo Rodgers is the author of award-winning Christian middle grade fiction as well as inspirational adult nonfiction novels.
 She holds a clinical doctorate in physical therapy and specializes in women’s health, orthopedics, and lymphedema.
 She has served her community as a volunteer emergency medical technician for over thirty years, responding to more than 8,200 first aid and fire calls.
 She lives on the east coast with her husband, two children, and their two rescue dogs, a Shih Tzu and a Dachshund.

 Can John embrace his God-given gifts in time to save Mount Rushmore?

 Have you ever admired the extraordinary talent of another person?
 Perhaps you enjoyed listening to someone belt out a spellbinding rendition of your favorite song at church or a concert.
 Or, maybe you have dreamed that you’d gain the same athletic prowess of a professional sports player.

 The amazing gifts of others can take many forms.
 These gifts may be linked with intelligence, such as an aptitude for math and engineering.
 They may reflect the beauty of the arts through singing, dancing, or painting.
 Certain individuals may dazzle the people around them with incredible athletic talents, from gold-medal Olympians to professional baseball, football, and basketball players.